zonika/chocolate-babka-closures-web-0715-public/README.md

 # Requirements
 Your counter will need to start at a number based on what is passed in.
 It must then return a function that, when called, will increment number that was passed in.

-Also, the baker has realized that she will need a seperate counter for the babkas since they are so popular.
+Also, the baker has realized that she will need a separate counter for the babkas since they are so popular.
 This __doesn't__ mean you need to make a new function for the babka counter.
 However, to make sure customers know which number is being served, you will need to make a second function that accepts the returned closure as an argument as well as a string to announce which line is being served.

-This will mean you need to make two seperate functions that create closures by returning inner functions.
+This will mean you need to make two separate functions that create closures by returning inner functions.
 Follow the specs for more information.

 ##Before You Start
 Install jasmine: